frankraDIUM/New-York/README.md

 ## Overview

 New York City operates one of the world’s largest rapid transit systems, yet **significant accessibility gaps remain**, particularly in outer boroughs.
-This project analyzes **walking-based access to subway entrances**, generates **10- and 15-minute walking isochrones**, and identifies **transit deserts**—census tracts where subway access exceeds a realistic walking threshold.
+This project analyzes **walking-based access to subway entrances**, generates **10- and 15-minute walking isochrones**, and identifies **transit deserts**,census tracts where subway access exceeds a realistic walking threshold.

 The analysis integrates: